RootInj3c/MalDev-Analyzer-MCP/README.md

 Now you can now simply ask your MCP assistant to "Check this loader for suspicious API calls and section anomalies" and get a structured, actionable output instantly.

 This means faster turnarounds, less human error, and more focus on **developing and refining your custom loaders** - not wrestling with a dozen different GUIs.

+# So what’s different from another PE parser?

+This isn’t just *another* PE header dumper.
+Most PE parsers (like pefile-based scripts or GUI tools such as PE-bear) focus on structural inspection - they tell you what is in the binary, but they don’t make strong judgments or connect the dots for malware development and red team OPSEC.

+MalDev Analyzer MCP was built by red teamers for red teamers, so it layers threat-oriented heuristics on top of normal PE parsing.

+Instead of only printing imports and sections, it:
+- Correlates IAT vs. runtime strings to uncover IAT hiding & dynamic API resolution.
+- Classifies sections using known baselines, and flags anomalies or packer indicators (e.g., .upx, .rsrc2, .textbss).
+- Detects real-world malicious traits like:
+- AMSI/ETW patch patterns
+- C2 framework indicators (Sliver, Cobalt Strike, Mythic, etc.)
+- RWX / executable-writable section mapping (shellcode-friendly regions)
+- TLS callbacks (stealth loader entrypoints)
+- Embedded shellcode or encrypted blobs in .rsrc
+- Suspicious API usage, even when not imported directly

+Performs contextual scoring instead of raw dumping, so you immediately know whether a finding is benign-looking, suspicious, or likely malicious.
+The goal is to bridge the gap between "generic PE analysis" and practical OPSEC testing for loader and implant development - all inside an MCP workflow, without bouncing between multiple GUIs or command-line tools.

 ---